Back to blog

 Sender email— original email address

 All extracted data is shown alongside a PDF preview so you can verify at a glance.
-If extraction misses something, you can see the original document immediately.
+If extraction misses or misreads something, you can edit any field inline — issuer, amount, currency, and date are all editable directly in the review interface.

-BillyBox is optimized for digitally generated invoices — the kind sent by SaaS vendors, cloud providers, and online services via email.
-These have clean text layers and yield accurate extraction without OCR.
+BillyBox handles both.
+For digitally generated invoices — the kind sent by SaaS vendors, cloud providers, and online services via email — it extracts the embedded text layer instantly and accurately.
+No OCR needed, no AI cost.

-BillyBox's free plan lets you process 2 months of invoices.
-Connect your email, fetch a month, and see the extraction results in minutes.
+BillyBox's free plan lets you process 2 months of invoices with 2 email connections.
+Connect your Gmail, Outlook, or any IMAP email, fetch a month, and see the extraction results in minutes — including AI-powered OCR for scanned documents.
 No credit card, no setup scripts, no vendor-specific configuration needed.